- Career Advising

-Substitutions of CS degree requirements need departmental approval.
-To discuss CS degree substitutions, students should see one of the advisors in the CS Office in 114 McBryde.
+Substitutions of CS degree requirements require departmental approval.
+To discuss CS degree substitutions, a student should contact their advisor.

 The CS and ECE Departments have agreed to a reciprocal substitution agreement, listed below on behalf of each department.
 There are two important caveats for these substitutions: